 Summary of Experience

-B.A., Mathematics and Psychology, Computer Science minor, College of the Holy Cross, magna cum laude
+B.A., magna cum laude, Mathematics and Psychology, Computer Science minor, College of the Holy Cross

-Connecticut Department of Public Utilities Control; Maine Public Utilities Commission; Massachusetts Department of Public Utilities; New Hampshire Public Utilities Commission; Ontario Energy Board; Régie de l’énergie du Québec
+Connecticut Public Utilities Regulatory Authority; Federal Energy Regulatory Commission; Maine Public Utilities Commission; Massachusetts Department of Public Utilities; New Hampshire Public Utilities Commission; New Jersey Board of Public Utilities; Ontario Energy Board; Régie de l’énergie du Québec; Washington Utilities and Transportation

 We provided an independent market assessment and prepared a report describing the potential economic benefits of a proposed natural gas pipeline project to various energy consumers.
 Our team then supported its study by presenting the scope, methodology and findings to the media and public during a teleconference and roundtable.